The chart below, results from a national survey of more than 100,000 people, shows clearly the enormous communications problem facing the church.

 We can no longer assume that people generally understand the basics of Christian faith or our vocabulary.

-Spiritual conversation must be made relevant to their way of thinking or they won't listen.
+Spiritual conversation must be made interesting or relevant to their way of thinking or they won't engage in spiritual talk with Christians.

 THIS SHEET explains how random Street Interviews in the Twin Cities fit into the whole scheme of Christian research